amelioro/ameliorate/CONTRIBUTING.md

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/amelioro/ameliorate/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Reaching out

+If you'd like to reach out for any reason, here are a couple possible ways of doing so:

+- [Discord](https://discord.gg/3KhdyJkTWT) - this is a casual way to mention something & have easy back-and-forth
+- Email ameliorate.app@gmail.com - easy to use if you’re unfamiliar with Discord

 ## Providing feedback

 There's plenty of room for improvement in this project, and any ideas, suggestions, concerns, etc, are greatly appreciated!
-Reach out any way you know how, but here are a few mediums you can use:

-- [Discord](https://discord.gg/3KhdyJkTWT) - this is a casual way to mention something & have easy back-and-forth; there’s also specifically a channel for #ideas-and-feedback
-- [GitHub Issues](https://github.com/amelioro/ameliorate/issues) - slightly more formal than Discord, but this is the system used for managing the project’s work, so if you create an issue, you can track its status
+You can reach out through [the mediums above](#reaching-out) or [create a GitHub Issue](https://github.com/amelioro/ameliorate/issues) (which is slightly more formal, but this is the system used for managing the project’s work, so if you create an issue, you can track its status).
-- Email ameliorate.app@gmail.com - easy to use if you’re unfamiliar with Discord/GitHub

 And here are some things that come to mind that’d be particularly useful for to share about: